 The MPO is tasked with the development of three major transportation plans and in order to receive federal funds; an annual Unified Planning Work Program (UPWP), a four year Transportation Improvement Plan (TIP), and a multi-year Long Range Transportation Plan(LRTP).
-In addition, the MPO must develop a Public Participation Plan and provide opportunities for citizen review and comment before final adoption of any of the three planning documents.
+In addition, the MPO must develop a Public Participation Plan and provide opportunities for citizen review and comment for both the TIP and LRTP before final adoption of any of these two planning documents.
 In addition, each fall the MPO publishes an annual listing of projects authorized for funding by the Alabama Dept. of Transportation (ALDoT) during the previous fiscal year.

 The MPO’s Policy Committee meets at 10:00 am the third Thursday of each month in the 3rd floor conference room of the East Alabama Regional Planning and Development Commission (EARPDC) at 1130 Quintard Drive in Anniston.
 This is a public meeting and this is a handicapped accessible building and room.
 For more information contact: